izharhaq1987/ecolinux-iptv-bootstrap/README.md

 #  EcoLinux IPTV Bootstrap Script

-A lightweight Linux-based IPTV provisioning utility that installs media playback dependencies and starts a FastAPI service for basic control and status reporting.
+A lightweight Linux-based IPTV provisioning utility that installs media playback dependencies and starts a FastAPI API server for basic control and health-check functionality.

-This micro-project is designed for embedded systems and firmware environments like EcoLinux where IPTV clients may need to be auto-configured with systemd and minimal CLI interaction.
+This project is tailored for embedded Linux firmware (like EcoLinux) where IPTV clients must be deployed via systemd, shell scripts, and web APIs.

+HEAD
 ## Project Goals
 I. A new "Running the App (Dev Mode)" section featuring run_dev.sh II.
 The Project Structure diagram updated to include app/ and run_dev.sh